vectra-ai-research/derf/docs/Deployment/derf-deployment.md

     - Fill out the values the `TEMPLATE.tfvars` file located in `./env-prod` directory.
     - Rename this file to be `derf.tfvars`
     - Terraform **Variables**:
-        - ^^aws_primary_id^^: The AWS Account Number of your targets AWS Account
-        - ^^aws_primary_profile^^: The profile used to when authenticating to the targeted AWS account.
-Profile can be configured in the `~/.aws/config` file.
-More on configuring [profiles](https://docs.aws.amazon.com/cli/latest/reference/configure/)
-        - ^^region^^: The AWS region to execute attacks in.
+        - ^^aws_account_id^^: The Account ID to deploy the target AWS resources in.
-        - ^^pathToAWSConfig^^: The absolute path to your `~/.aws/config` file.
-            - *Example: "/Users/computer-name/.aws/config"*
         - ^^gcp_deployment_project_id^^: The ID of the GCP Project to deploy the DeRF Framework components.
+This value may consist of both letters and numbers but never numbers alone.
-This value will likely consist of both letters and numbers but never numbers alone.
+        - ^^gcp_derf_project_id^^: The ID of the GCP Project to deploy target resources.
+This value may consist of both letters and numbers but never numbers alone.
 3. Backend Configuration
     - Fill out the values the `TEMPLATE.conf` file located in `./env-prod` directory.
     - Rename this file to be `derf.conf`
     - Why run Terraform with a remote backend?
       - Running a remote backend to an encrypted S3 bucket is recommended as AWS Access Keys are generated during this `Terraform Apply` and will otherwise be retained locally in the state file.
     - Backend **configuration values**:
-        - ^^region^^: The AWS region to execute attacks in.
         - ^^bucket^^: Name of the S3 bucket to store remote Terraform State.
 This should minimally be SSE-S3 encrypted.
             - *Example: "my-bucket-002984"*
-        - ^^profile^^: The profile used to when authenticating to the AWS Account where the S3 bucket resides.
-This profile needs write access to the S3 bucket.
-It does not need to be the same as the Targeted AWS Account.
-Profile can be configured in the `~/.aws/config` file.
-More on configuring [profiles](https://docs.aws.amazon.com/cli/latest/reference/configure/)

 ## System Requirements